shuavaz89/html-party/README.md

 The following will apply a text glow and will change the glow color when the audio frequency changes.

 `<p class="party-time-textShadow">Visual Text</p>`

+## Auto Party

+Don't want to add classes?
+No worries!
+Enable Auto Party, and automatically your web page will come to life!

 ## Class Options